V1ndeR/MERN--client/README.md

 I want to try to repeat a site like habr(create posts, infinite scrolling feed).
 Frontend + Backend, still in development...

+At the moment there is registration, authentication (jwt) and authorization, the ability to create posts with video files, pictures and descriptions, an endless scrolling feed

-# Getting Started with Create React App
+# Getting Started

+Download client repository [MERN--client](https://github.com/V1ndeR/MERN--client) and server repository [MERN--server](https://github.com/V1ndeR/MERN--server).

+## Available scripts

-Install all dependencies:
+Install all dependencies in server and client:

 ### `npm i`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the client's project directory, you can run:

 ### `npm start`